thombruce/popcorn/content/reviews/loki-episode-4.md

 And the credits roll.
 Wow!

 So, yeah, that was a lot...
 That was exciting.
-I'm loving the way the Loki and Sylvie's relationship has evolved, and how the show constantly manages to be surprising and theatrical.
+I'm loving the way that Loki and Sylvie's relationship has evolved, and how the show constantly manages to be surprising and theatrical.
 Just can't wait for episode 5 now!

 A countdown for the next episode can be found...
 Oh wait, there's more!